inhandnet/MobiusPi-Docs-EN/QuickStart.md

 ![](images/2020-01-02-10-02-28.png)

 #### 1.3 Connect IG500 to the Internet
 - Step 1: Insert the SIM card.
-(Note: Before inserting or removing the SIM card, unplug the power cable; otherwise, the operation may cause data loss or damage the gateway.)
+(Note: Before inserting or removing the SIM card, unplug the power cable; otherwise, the operation may cause data loss or damage the IG500.)
 After inserting the SIM card, connect the 4G LTE antenna to the ANT interface and power on the IG500.

   ![](images/2020-01-02-10-10-25.png) <br/>
  &nbsp;